 And a world screams, 'Kiss me, Son of God'

-I look like Jesus, so they say But Mr. Jesus is very far away Now you're the only one here who can tell me if it's true That you love me and I love me
+Now you're the only one here who can tell me if it's true

 So, of course, my youngest loved it.
 He drifted off to sleep immediately.
 I sing it to him almost daily.
 I like to think that the lyrics don't affect him (or if they do, that he also has a finely tuned sense of irony), but part of me worries my youngest will grow up to become a heartless dictator.
 One who, at least, knows how to brush his teeth and go to bed.